Rebel-Nightmare/Rebel-Nightmare/README.md

 ### Hi there, I'm Rebel-Nightmare 👋

 - 🌱 Currently CyberSecurity student at Università degli Studi di Milano
-- ⚡ Passionate about cyberSec, tech and videogames
+- ⚡ Passionate about CyberSec, tech and videogames

 <!--
 **Rebel-Nightmare/Rebel-Nightmare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.